ktor-doc-jp/ktor-doc-jp/servers/features/locations.md

 ## Subroutes with parameters
 {: #subroutes }

-The Location feature also exposes a ~`location`~ method to define typed subroutes, but as for 0.9.3 you shouldn't use it.

-Instead, you have to create classes referencing to another class annotated with `@Location` like this, and register them normally:
+You have to create classes referencing to another class annotated with `@Location` like this, and register them normally:

 ```kotlin
 routing {